Proton Pump Inhibitor Lawsuit

 Do I Have a PPI Injury Case?

-Proton pump inhibitors can help manage your heartburn, but research now shows that the risks associated with these drugs may outweigh the benefits.
+PPIs can help manage your heartburn, but research now shows that the risks associated with these drugs may outweigh the benefits.
 Thousands of Nexium, Prilosec, Prevacid, Protonix and Dexilant users have already filed lawsuits against pharmaceutical companies for failing to disclose these risks.
-You may also have the grounds to file a lawsuit if you’ve also suffered complications while taking or after using proton pump inhibitors.
+You may also have the grounds to file a lawsuit if you’ve also suffered complications while taking or after using PPIs.

 - Peptic ulcer